KUSHALL433/text-summarizer/README.md

-# text-summarizer
+# Text-Summarizer
-Langchain + Gen AI basic project using Gemini API to generate text-summary
+Langchain based project using Gemini API to generate text-summary.